inUtil-info/node-red-contrib-whin/README.md

 The back-end supporting these node-red modules will be going EOL on Dec 2022.

 At the moment we are re-engineering the service and developing the new version of the back-end, so that it can support the (huge) number of requests that whin has to handle daily.
-We thought the right path was to start it from scratch using all we learnt from our mistakes (and yours :) ), and this is why a new project will be launched and announced when we EOL whin.
+We thought the right path was to code it from scratch using all we learnt from our mistakes (and yours :) ), and this is why a new project is launched.

+You can start trying WHIN v2 through rapidAPI.
+While nodes are being released, you can start using the service with simple NR core nodes.
+Take a look at this post: https://discourse.nodered.org/t/whin-whatsapp-gateway-new-version-beta and please share your thoughts.

 We do appreciate all the support from whin users over the last years; as the project got bigger, we reached a point were we needed to set a rate-limit policy to protect the availability of the service.
 Please, forgive us if you were banned or blacklisted; we did it as a way to preserve the availability of the service for those users that use it with care.

-The reloaded version of whin will be node-red friendly, and will include a lot of new feautures; it will still be done by tinkers for tinkers.
+The reloaded version of whin will be node-red friendly, and will include a lot of new features; it will still be done by tinkers for tinkers.
 So stay tunned.

 ## Install: